velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/the-camps.md

 %byline from a serial by Lexi Summer Hale

+%img ils/savren-dungeon.png

 Savren can't help but let out a cry this time as the whip bites deep into her bare back.
 Her wrists twist frantically in the iron manacles holding them high over her head, muscles spasming in her shoulders.
 She can feel something wet dripping down her back.
-Blood.

 "You freaks do feel pain after all."
 A towering woman, half-silhouetted in the gloom, folds her arms, glowering down at the shirtless, helpless little soldier.
 "How many, Owl?"

-"Fifteen, ma'am."
+"Fifteen, milady."

 Sputtering torches mounted on the harsh stone walls cast an eerie, fluttering light through the otherwise dark chamber.
 Shadows dance before Savren's frightened eyes, shadows of pillars, of the pitiless chains, of human figures moving around her -- her mind too foggy to count them.
 What light there is illuminates little more than stone and blood -- fresh and old.